 There on, it helps you create projects, assign tasks to individual contractors, track progress, monitor budgets, share information and communicate with all stakeholders – all through a single platform.
 International payments become easy too – after the project is complete, your contractors can raise worksheets in just a few minutes.
 The system consolidates all approved worksheets and generates a single invoice for you, which you can pay with just a click.
 The relevant amounts are then disbursed to each contractor automatically.
 In short, TalentDesk is designed to help you work effectively with a global contractor workforce.

 Deel is a great option for companies that want to hire both full-time and contract talent from all around the globe.
-It is well-known for its Agent Of Record (AOR) capabilities that enable users to hire workers compliantly and with ease.
+It is well-known for its Employer Of Record (EOR) capabilities that enable companies to hire full-time workers compliantly and with ease.
 It also offers the capabilities to manage and pay global teams across multiple currencies.

 Papaya is an international payroll platform that helps you build, manage and pay a global team.
 Its comprehensive dashboard enables employers to get a detailed view of projects, employee data, worker status etc. It also empowers your workers by giving them a transparent view of their payslips, track their time, record their PTOs and more.